joseguambo1994/Awesome-CS-Books/SoftwareEngineering/Product/UI/2014-Steve-Don’t Make Me Think.md

 # Chapter 9.
 Usability testing on 10 cents a day

+Usability testing has been around for a long time, and the basic idea is pretty simple: If you want to know whether something is easy enough to use, watch some people while they try to use it and note where they run into problems.
+Testing one user is 100 percent better than testing none.
+Testing one user early in the project is better than testing 50 near the end.

 ## Repeat after me: Focus groups are not usability tests

 Here’s the difference in a nutshell: